evocn/lambda/content/dm.md

 ### The Journey

 Window dressing:
+* The journey begins, tension is high, but eventually abates into mundaneity.
+  Asha feels the Myelar, tied behind her.
+* Few of the companions talk.
+The clopping of hooves is nearly the only sound besides the whip of the wind and a rumble of thunder in the distance.
+* The flat plains here are flooded.
+You enter a sunken place, where all but the raised road is flooded, and even that is watery in places.
+  The water moves with the wind, but besides that faint movement, you can hardly tell the sky from the pools of rainwater.
+  It's a little unsettling at times.

 * A sillhouette atop the crest of a mountaintop.
 Larger than a goblin, but wretched like one.
   It looks down upon the valley with glinting eyes.
   It shambles over the ridgeline and is not seen again.